 (d) the date the animal was moved from the export depot.

-Penalty: a fine of $5 000.
+Penalty for this subregulation: a fine of $5 000.

 (4) An export depot operator must not, except by export, move or permit to be moved from the export depot an animal to which an NLIS device is applied unless —